mrcoles/readmd/README.md

 *   Formats sub-elements, e.g., a list within a blockquote
 *   Converts numbers in ordered lists to properly ascend from one
 *   Idempotent

-### Use Cases

-This script can be used to:

-*   Easily read any markdown file in your terminal
-*   Pretty-print your github README.md file for other peoples' pleasure

 ### More Examples